jsdoc2md/jsdoc-to-markdown/README.md

 ```
 <a name="module_dmd--dmd..DmdOptions#heading-depth"></a>
 #### dmdOptions.heading-depth : <code>number</code>
 The initial heading depth.
-For example, with a value of `2` the markdown headings begin from `"## The heading"`.
+For example, with a value of `2` the top-level markdown headings look like `"## The heading"`.

 **Kind**: instance property of <code>[DmdOptions](#module_dmd--dmd..DmdOptions)</code>
 **Default**: <code>2</code>
 <a name="module_dmd--dmd..DmdOptions#example-lang"></a>
 #### dmdOptions.example-lang : <code>string</code>
-The default language to use when [syntax highlighting fenced-code blocks](https://help.github.com/articles/github-flavored-markdown/#syntax-highlighting).
+The default language to use when [syntax highlighting fenced-code blocks](https://help.github.com/articles/github-flavored-markdown/#syntax-highlighting) in `@example` tags.

 **Kind**: instance property of <code>[DmdOptions](#module_dmd--dmd..DmdOptions)</code>
 **Default**: <code>&quot;js&quot;</code>